-- (1) Information of significant transactions: - A. Financing provided to others: None. - B. Endorsement/Guarantee provided to others: None. - C. Securities held: Please refer to Attachment 1. - D. Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - E. Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - F. Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - G. Related party transactions for purchases and sales amounts exceeding the lower of NT\$100 million or 20% of the capital stock: None. - H. Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20% of capital stock: None. - I. Financial instruments and derivative transactions: None. - J. Others: business relationships and significant transaction between parent and subsidiary and among subsidiaries: None.
+- (1) Information of significant transactions: - A. Financing provided to others: None. - B. Endorsement/Guarantee provided to others: None. - C. Securities held: Please refer to Attachment 1. - D. Related party transactions for purchases and sales amounts exceeding the lower of NT\$100 million or 20% of the capital stock: None.

+- E. Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20% of capital stock: None. - F. Others: business relationships and significant transaction between parent and subsidiary and among subsidiaries: None.